 Most Iranians are Muslims.
-Around 89% belong to Shi’a branch of Islam, the official state religion, and about 9% belong to the Sunni branch of Islam.
+Around 89% belong to Shi’a or Shi’it branch of Islam, the official state religion, and about 9% belong to the Sunni branch of Islam.
 The remaining 2% are non-Muslim religious minorities, including Zoroastrians, Jews, Christians, Mandeans, Hindus, and Yarsanis .
 The first three minority religions in Iran are officially recognized and protected, and have reserved seats in the Iran parliament.

 Islam religion in Iran